rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

 |----------------|-----------------|
 |![image](https://github.com/user-attachments/assets/5d93a7f0-9491-4ead-b6a4-dc9d9a023723)| ![image](https://github.com/user-attachments/assets/aa01114c-c83e-4a96-92e6-84f121654fed)|

-The GFLOP/s graph highlights absolute throughput differences between scalar and vectorized versions.
-SIMD versions consistently achieve much higher GFLOP/s, peaking around 18 for SAXPY when data fits in cache.
-However, as problem size increases, SIMD performance falls off sharply due to memory bandwidth limitations, converging toward scalar performance levels.
-In contrast, scalar curves remain relatively flat because they are already limited by execution throughput rather than memory.
-This contrast shows that SIMD boosts peak compute performance significantly, but memory constraints eventually dominate both scalar and vectorized execution at large problem sizes.
+The GFLOP/s graphs show how throughput changes for scalar and SIMD runs.
+SIMD versions reach much higher peak performance, with SAXPY hitting about 18 GFLOP/s when the data fits in L1 cache.
+Elementwise and Stencil also improve, but at lower peaks.

+As problem size grows past L2 and L3 cache, SIMD throughput falls sharply.
+The values converge toward scalar performance, since memory bandwidth limits execution.
+Scalar curves are flatter because they are already bound by instruction throughput.
+This shows SIMD can unlock peak compute power, but its advantage shrinks once memory becomes the bottleneck.

 CPE is calculated as follows: $\frac{\text{Time(ns)} \times 2.496011 (\text{CPU Freq)}}{N}$